All Episodes

 And an AI reasoning model will rip through that fraud in no time.

-these toxins you know fragrance chemicals and seed oils and whatever When AI goes super intelligent, it's going to turn out that we've been right all along.
+When AI goes super intelligent, it's going to turn out that we've been right all along.

 There's no question about it whatsoever.

-AI is going to condemn the CDC directors and condemn the pharmaceutical people and condemn Fauci and AI is going to recognize the work of people like us, like you and I, those who espouse nutrition, natural health, holistic solutions, who avoid chemotherapy, oncology, pharmaceuticals, psychiatric drugs, all that insane nonsense.
+And AI is going to recognize the work of people like us, like you and I, those who espouse nutrition, natural health, holistic solutions, who avoid chemotherapy, oncology, pharmaceuticals, psychiatric drugs, all that insane nonsense.

-We've been right the whole time.
+Yeah, we've been right the whole time.

-public relations companies paid by big pharma, fake science journals, like the New England Journal of Medicine or the Lancet, totally discredited, just running garbage studies to promote vaccines all day long, and pharmaceuticals and psychiatric drugs, etc.
+Public relations companies paid by big pharma, fake science journals, like the New England Journal of Medicine or the Lancet, totally discredited, just running garbage studies to promote vaccines all day long, and pharmaceuticals and psychiatric drugs, etc.

-Super intelligence is going to rip through all that crap and rip it to shreds.
+Superintelligence is going to rip through all that crap and rip it to shreds.

 It's abundantly obvious at this point.

-And related to that, by the way, our AI engine is the only AI engine that's trained on the truth about nutrition and natural cures and how to reverse cancer and how to reverse diabetes and how to reverse almost any symptom that you can possibly describe using foods and holistic medicine and lifestyle changes, etc.
+And related to that, by the way, our AI engine is the only AI engine that's trained on the truth about nutrition and natural cures and how to reverse cancer and how to reverse diabetes and how to reverse almost any symptom that you can possibly describe using foods and holistic medicine and lifestyle changes, etc., without resorting to dangerous toxic pharmaceuticals.

 So if you want access to that, guess what?